MoSE: Mixture of Slimmable Experts for Efficient and Adaptive Language Models: Abstract

 \section{Abstract}

 Mixture-of-Experts (MoE) models scale large language models efficiently by sparsely activating experts, but once an expert is selected, it is executed fully.
 Hence, the trade-off between accuracy and computation in an MoE model typically exhibits large discontinuities.
 We propose Mixture of Slimmable Experts (MoSE), an MoE architecture in which each expert has a nested, slimmable structure that can be executed at variable widths.
-This enables conditional computation not only over \textbf{which} experts are activated, but also over \textbf{how much} of each expert is utilized.
+This enables conditional computation not only over which experts are activated but also over how much of each expert is utilized.
 Consequently, a single pretrained MoSE model can support a more continuous spectrum of accuracy-compute trade-offs at inference time.
 We present a simple and stable training recipe for slimmable experts under sparse routing, combining multi-width training with standard MoE objectives.
-During inference, we explore strategies for runtime width determination, including a \textbf{lightweight test-time training mechanism} that learns how to map router confidence/probabilities to expert widths under a fixed budget.
-Experiments on GPT models trained on OpenWebText demonstrate that MoSE matches or improves upon standard MoE at full width and \textbf{consistently shifts the Pareto frontier} for accuracy vs. cost, achieving comparable performance with significantly fewer FLOPs.
+During inference, we explore strategies for runtime width determination, including a lightweight test-time training mechanism that learns how to map router confidence/probabilities to expert widths under a fixed budget.
+Experiments on GPT-style models, various routing regimes, zero-shot downstream reasoning benchmarks, and continual pre-training adaptation of DeepSeek model show that MoSE matches or improves standard MoE at full width and consistently shifts the compute-quality frontier toward lower inference FLOPs.
+The code can be found at: \href{https://github.com/tnurbek/mose}{https://github.com/tnurbek/mose}.